ubc-library-rc/rc-docs/docs/importingNewsletterSubscribers.md

 22. Click the "I understand that my billing plan may be automatically upgraded." box.
 ![](/assets/billing_plan.png)
 23. Click "Continue To Match" in the lower right-hand corner of the screen.
 24. You should see "All columns are matched" on the "Import contacts" screen.
 Click "Continue To Organize" in the lower right-hand corner.
 ![](/assets/all_columns_matched.png)
 25. On the "Organize your imported contacts" screen, make sure "Subscribed" is selected under "Choose status of these contacts".
 ![](/assets/subscribed.png)
 26. Select the "Update existing contacts" box.
 ![](/assets/update_existing_contacts.png)
 27. Click "Continue To Review" in the lower right-hand corner of the screen.
-The following screen should like tlike this:
+The following screen should look like this:
 ![](/assets/review_page.png)
 28. Click "Import" in the lower right-hand corner.

 That's it!
 Your current number of contacts and subscribers will be listed here:
 ![](/assets/subscription_number.png)